Palestinians downbeat on promised rebuilding of ruined Gaza Strip

 By Nidal al-Mughrabi and Noah Browning

-GAZA/RAMALLAH West Bank The first torrential downpour of an approaching winter has already soaked the Gaza Strip, compounding the misery of thousands of Palestinians who scrambled to patch homes wrecked by the summer war with Israel.
+GAZA/RAMALLAH, West Bank, Oct 20 The first torrential downpour of an approaching winter has already soaked the Gaza Strip, compounding the misery of thousands of Palestinians who scrambled to patch homes wrecked by the summer war with Israel.

 While Palestinian officials rejoiced at $5.4 billion pledged at an international aid conference last week toward reconstruction and shoring up their budget, many in Gaza fear that, as was the case after past wars with Israel, not all the money will materialise.